Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Homeworks/hw2/report.md

 ```

 **Discussion:**
 The first immediate thing is that the score is much better in local alignment (820) when compared to global alignment (-1016).
 From what i can see, this is because a lot of penalties are incurred when forcing a full length alignment as opposed to a local one which implies that there might be a good evidence of local homology.
 In terms of length, again the local alignment fares better.
+Moreover,
 ## 4 and 7.
 End-Gap Free Alignment
 I implemented End-Gap free alignment in Python.
 The executable is `egfalign.py`.